pinskylab/Clownfish_persistence/README.md

 <sup>c</sup>Department of Fisheries and Wildlife, Coastal Oregon Marine Experiment Station, Oregon State University, Newport, OR 97365 USA<br>
 <sup>d</sup>Visayas State University, Pangasugan, Baybay City, 6521 Leyte, Philippines<br>

 All data were collected by members of the Pinsky lab at sites off Leyte, Philippines from 2012-2018.
 The raw data are housed in the folder Data/Data_from_database, with a brief description in Metadata.md in the Data folder.
+Access to the BCO-DMO data can be found [here](https://www.bco-dmo.org/dataset/862415) or with the citation found below.

 To run the analyses, use the script Metrics_with_uncertainty_site_specific.R, which will source outputs from analyses done in the other scripts.
 To recreate the figures, use the script Create_results_figures.R, which will source outputs from Metrics_with_uncertainty_site_specific.R.